ingrichardavid/iOS-Repository/ParseStarterProjectSwift/README.md

 # Description.
 Example on how to make a CRUD using Parse as Back-end technology.

-For more information about Paris, visit: http://parse.com/
+For more information about, visit: http://parse.com/

 ![ScreenShot](https://github.com/ingrichardavid/iOS-Repository/blob/master/ParseStarterProjectSwift/sample_images/1.png)
 ![ScreenShot](https://github.com/ingrichardavid/iOS-Repository/blob/master/ParseStarterProjectSwift/sample_images/2.png)